Andromeda-OS/CoreFoundation/README.md

 #### TODO

 * Either write a script to set up the dependencies needed for building, or switch to using the Darwin SDK
-* Integrate recent changes from the swift corelibs project
+* Keep up to date with recent changes from the swift corelibs project
+* Add implementation of classes from [swift-corelibs-foundation](https://github.com/apple/swift-corelibs-foundation)
+* Complete implementation of all bridged classes

 #### Known Issues